A remote employee receives an authentication code on their mobile device to access workplace documents.

 • Monitoring of leaked credentials on the dark web.

 Cybercriminals often target small and midsize businesses because they often lack an in-house cybersecurity team or technical experts.
-Nonetheless, there are plenty of non-technical safeguards that can help protect employee credentials.
+Nonetheless, there are plenty of non-technical workplace security tips that can help protect employee credentials.

 Among the most effective is security awareness training for employees.
 Workers should understand how to spot potential phishing scams as well as have knowledge of basic cybersecurity hygiene.
 Also essential: up-to-date training for IT and cybersecurity staff, as well as having trusted third parties with access to your systems and network.